lunapaint/vscode-luna-paint/README.extension.md

 > ⚠ This is a preview release:
 > - Some features you expect from an image editor may be missing or limited.
 > - Hot exit state may break when the extension updates as the data format gets refined.
-> - Images below may show older versions of the UI.
 > - If you hit any problems or want to request a feature, please [create an issue on the repo](https://github.com/lunapaint/vscode-luna-paint).

 <p align="center">